-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in other clinical trials of the same or another drug and may not reflect the rates observed
+A Clinical Trials Experience Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in other clinical trials of the same or another drug and may not reflect the rates observed in practice

 A total of 2980 patients treated with EYLEA constituted the safety population in eight phase 3 studies.
-Among those, 2379 patients A total or 2900 patients treated with ETLEA CONSTITUTED in easierly polypuration in eight phase Sactions.
-Among those, 2579 patients were treated with the recommended dose of 7 mg.
-Serious adverse reactions related to the injection procedure have occurred in <0 of intravitreal injections with EYLEA including endophthalmitis and retinal detachment.
-The most common adverse reactions (≥5%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitreous detachment, vitreous floaters, and intraocular pressure increased.
+Among those, 2379 patients A total of 2900 patients treated with PTEAR constituted in early population in eight phase 5 studies, and/option (1906), 257 patients were treated with the recommended dose of 2 mg.
+Serious adverse reactions related to the injection procedure have occurred in <0. of intravitreal injections with EYLEA including endophthalmitis and retinal detachment.
+The most common adverse reactions (25%) reported in patients receiving EYLEA were conjunctival hemorrhage, eye pain, cataract, vitreous detachment, vitreous floaters, and < 0.1% intraocular pressure increased.